 Amisha Bhana (Occupational therapist)

 Amisha graduated as an Occupational Therapist from the University of Sydney in 1999 and has extensive clinical knowledge and experience across a variety of settings.
 Amisha has worked in the settings of hospitals, insurers, homes, schools and pre-schools.
 Amisha has worked in the occupational rehabilitation setting for many years focusing on assisting people return to work following injury.
-Amisha has made the transition across to the paediatric world over the last two years, due to her keen interest and passion in working with children and her desire to help children strive to achieve their full potential.
+Amisha has made the transition across to the paediatric world over the last three years, due to her keen interest and passion in working with children and her desire to help children strive to achieve their full potential.

 Amisha is a mum to two beautiful children.
 Her role as a parent allows her to provide meaningful therapy sessions to school aged children and to also provide support to parents who may be experiencing difficulties adjusting to looking after a child who faces daily life challenges .

-Amisha has a keen interest area in working with pre schoolers, primary aged children and children with Autism, sensory processing disorders and visual perceptual issues.
+Amisha has a keen interest area in working with pre-schoolers, primary aged children and children with Autism, sensory processing disorders and visual perceptual issues.

 Amisha is committed to evidence based practice and is continually engaging in professional development to ensure she is best equipped to help children reach their full potential.
 Amisha’s therapy sessions are fun, engaging and meaningful to the child and parents.
 Children always leave Amisha’s therapy sessions feeling happier and confident.